 Your passwords are stored in your LastPass Vault and they’re encrypted before being transferred to the server using 256-bit AES encryption.
 Since the Vault is already encrypted before it leaves your computer and reaches the LastPass server, not even LastPass employees can see your sensitive data.
 And you’re able to add a requirement for two-factor authentication with LastPass Authenticator or other top multi-factor services (i.e., Google Authenticator).
 Check it out here: www.lastpass.com.

 Sticky Password Premium gets high ratings as a password manager and will only cost you about $29.99 per year.

 Like its competitors, the company offers 256-bit AES encryption and your master password is only known to you — not to any Sticky Password employees.
 Synchronize across multiple devices and choose to do so through the company’s cloud servers, locally via WiFi, or manually.

 Sticky Password boasts the best biometric support for fingerprint scanning as compared to competitors.
 You are able to activate two-factor authentication as well.
 And as an aside, a portion of the proceeds from each sale of Sticky Password Premium goes to a manatee protection fund.
 Read more about them here: www.stickypassword.com

 One Password Manager Does Not Fit All

 Also, talk to your IT professional before you install one of these programs.
-They may already have a preferred vendor, doing the legwork for you.
-Above all, remember that HIPAA views password management as a required administrative safeguard.
+They may already have a preferred vendor doing the legwork for you.
+Above all, remember that password management is a required administrative safeguard under HIPAA.
 Using a password manager can help you ensure you’re doing what you can to protect your clients’ PHI and uphold the HIPAA law.